TDStrasser/KookaBlockly-Reference/docs/source/index.rst

 Welcome to the KookaBlockly Reference Guide!
 """"""""""""""""""""""""""""""""""""""""""""

-This document relates to the KookaBlockly graphucal scripting tool created by Damien George for the Kookaberry.
+This document relates to the KookaBlockly graphical scripting tool created by Damien George for the Kookaberry.

 The document is in TWO parts: